 3 000 EUR (per fund) excl.
 VAT.

-2 000 EUR (per fond) excl.
-VAT.
-Index funds shall base their application on an index that has been evaluated och approved by Nordic Ecolabelling.
+2 000 EUR (per fund) excl.
+VAT for index funds that base their application on an index that has been pre-evaluated and approved by Nordic Ecolabelling.

 125 EUR per hour excl.
 VAT.

 Renewal fee 1 500 EUR (per fund) excl.
 VAT.

 Annual Nordic licence fee The annual licence fee is based on the size (AUM*) and the ongoing charges of the fund.